 Cains supports the development of the Hoosier Resilience Index by researching existing tools, collecting relevant literature and data and more.
 Cains is also a Ph.D. candidate in Environmental Science at the O'Neill School of Public and Environmental Affairs, with a focus on integrating resilience into the risk analysis framework.

 Lange supports the Institute's communication efforts by maintaining an informative website and publishing relevant content through social media channels.
-Lange is also an MPA-MSES candidate at the O'Neill School of Public and Environmental Affairs with a focus on ecological conservation.
+He also generates resources and supports the development and maintenance of ERIT.
+Lange is an MPA-MSES candidate at the O'Neill School of Public and Environmental Affairs, with a focus on ecological conservation.

 Peters provides data management and software engineering support for modelers and other Institute researchers who use IU's high-performance computing environment, including software installation, customization, code development and upgrading modeling systems.
 To help establish our Knowledge Platform, Peters will coordinate data sharing and formatting, archiving and visualization, as well as assist with down-sampling and converting data for customized uses.